 The next step is to conduct a hardware test on the computer.
 Apple Hardware Test (AHT) contains a suite of diagnostics that verify the hardware of your computer.
 It’s a great way to rule out a hardware issue when troubleshooting your computer.
 Make sure that you connect to AC power when running the Apple Diagnostics (also called the Apple Hardware Test) on a Mac notebook.

 Remove any external devices such as USB drives etc. connected to the MacBook before conducting the hardware test.
-If you can, please make sure that you perform Extended Testing as opposed to the Necessary Testing when trying the AHT.
+Additionally, Apple recommends to “make sure your Mac is on a hard, flat, stable surface with good ventilation,” before you begin the test.
+If you can, please make sure that you perform Extended Testing as opposed to Necessary Testing when trying the AHT.

 Battery Condition

-This is another important aspect that one should dig in a little before taking on that sweet deal.
+This is another important aspect that one should dig into a little before taking on that sweet deal.
 Replacing batteries can be an expensive affair.
 To evaluate the battery condition of the machine, you can Click on Applications > Utilities > System Information.
 On the System information screen, click on “Power” and look for the condition and cycle count under the Health Information.
-Please make sure that status says Normal, and there is ample count remaining on the device.
+Please make sure that status says Normal, and that there is ample count remaining on the device.
 For example, in this case, the battery is halfway through its life.
 You can click on the following Apple link that shows you the maximum battery cycle counts based on different Macbook models.
-In this 2010 Macbook Pro model, the max count is 1000 cycles, and we are 429 cycles in.

 MacBook Camera

-The best way to check if the camera on Macbook is working is to open the Photobooth on the computer.
-You can also use the Facetime app to see if the camera is in a working condition.
+The best way to check if the camera on Macbook is working is to open the Photo Booth app on the Mac.
+You can also use the FaceTime app to see if the camera is in working condition.
 If you see a message that says “There is no connected Camera,” it might indicate issues with the camera unit and might need some exploration.

 Sound /Audio